Scope-enhanced Compositional Semantic Parsing for DRT: Results Discussion

 On the TestLong set, the accuracy dropped significantly, indicating the difficulty of predicting scope as sentences grow in complexity.
 The much larger drop in LAS compared to UAS indicates the difficulty of reliably making scope assignment decisions within a lexical graph.

 \paragraph{DRG Parsing} For the task of DRG parsing itself, we compare the AMS parser to the baselines in Table~\ref{table:pmb5}.
 Our focus is on models that are trained on the hand-annotated gold dataset (\textit{G}); we also include some models trained on gold and silver.
-The suffix \textit{scpl} denotes Scopeless DRGs, \textit{cpt} refers to Compact DRGs, \textit{d} indicates the dependency-based scope resolver, and \textit{h} signifies the heuristic scope resolver. ``Without scope resolution'' groups together variants of the AMS parser that directly predict compact or scopeless DRGs, without a mechanism for reconstructing scope edges in postprocessing.
+The suffix \textit{scpl} denotes Scopeless DRGs, \textit{cmpt} refers to Compact DRGs, \textit{d} indicates the dependency-based scope resolver, and \textit{h} signifies the heuristic scope resolver. ``Without scope resolution'' groups together variants of the AMS parser that directly predict compact or scopeless DRGs, without a mechanism for reconstructing scope edges in postprocessing.
 The best results among the gold-trained models are marked in bold.
+Note that SMATCH++ scores are usually higher than SMATCH, but the overall ranking does not change.
 Three critical observations emerge from the table.

 First, the AMS parser, especially the scopeless (SCPL) version, excels against the gold-data trained baselines.
 The only exception is \texttt{byT5}, which has a token-free architecture that makes it particularly good at processing short texts -- a significant advantage given the very short average sentence length of 6.7 tokens in the regular test set.
 The AMS parser also outperforms the generic AM parser, indicating the effectiveness of our novel scope resolution mechanism.